jasonbraganza/mjb-get-img/log.md

 Early start today.
 Hope brains work.

 made a lot of progress
 got a url, made sure there was only one url on the command line, sanitised the url, reached out on the web for it and put it into an object.
+created a rough README and requirements.txt file
 more tomorrow

 ### 2020/09/08
 Missed a day.
 Trying to make up for it, by working a bit extra today.